 Occupancy sensors in the Verve Living System can tell if no one is in the room and automatically adjust temperature, lighting, and hot water heater controls accordingly.
 The system itself uses no batteries or electricity, pulling current instead from magnetic fields and solar energy already present in the room.
 Verve has been wired into two Southern Village apartment buildings on campus, with plans for further installations.

 Southern looks for every opportunity to replace existing outdoor lighting around campus with more energy-efficient LED bulbs.
 Plans are in place to install a wireless system that will allow all of our LED lights to be uniformly scaled back at off-peak hours, further lowering the electricity’s strain on natural resources.

 A recent United Nations study found that 18 percent of greenhouse gas emissions can be traced directly back to the production of meat.
-As a vegetarian campus Southern serves almost 90,000 meat-free meals each month, contributing very little to the environmentally-damaging demand for animal products.
-Turns out that the Adventist health message helps our planet, as well as our bodies.
+As a vegetarian campus, Southern serves almost 90,000 meat-free meals each month, contributing very little to the environmentally-damaging demand for animal products.
+The Adventist health message helps our planet as well as our bodies.

 The university has retained WAP Sustainability Consulting as partners in resource conservation at Southern.
 Their input, along with direction from our own Environmental Sustainability Committee, will push forward the green initiatives outlined in Southern’s “Vision 20/20” agenda.